Your life didn’t stop when you were diagnosed with HIV – your sex life doesn’t have to stop either!

 There is no test available for guys to determine if you have HPV, but you should consult your doctor if you start to notice symptoms in your ass, such as unexplained bleeding, pain, or discomfort.
 Currently there are vaccines that protect against the 9 strains of HPV that cause warts and cancer.
 Even if you have HPV already, getting vaccinated is still a good idea to prevent additional strains.
 In Ontario these vaccines are free for guys if you are under 26 – talk to your doctor or go to your local HIV/AIDS Service Organization or sexual health clinic for more info.

 Hep C (also called HCV) is a virus that affects the liver.
-It is spread through blood and is transmitted through sex (especially rough sex, fisting, group sex, and sharing sex toys) and sharing needles.
-Unlike hep A and B there is no vaccine, but there are tests available.
-HIV positive guys are more likely to contract Hep C so talk to your doctor about developing a testing routine if you think you’re at risk.
+It is spread through blood and is transmitted through sex (especially rough sex, fisting, group sex, sharing open tubs of lube, and sharing sex toys) and sharing needles.
+Unlike Hep A and B, there is no vaccine, but there are tests available.
+HIV positive guys are more likely to contract Hep C so talk to your doctor about developing a testing routine if this is a concern for you.
 If you test positive, effective treatments are available, and many of them are covered.

 Like many infections, the impact of MPOX (monkeypox) can be worse for people with weakened immune systems.
 For people living with HIV who aren’t on treatment or have low T-cell counts, including people who don’t know they have HIV, it is possible for more complications to come up if they contract MPOX.
 There’s no evidence that someone living with HIV who is undetectable has any greater risk of complications from MPOX than someone without HIV.
 Learn more about MPOX here.